 Sunshine Coast Festival of the Written Arts, Photo: Rik Jespersen

-Blackberries are juicy, ripe, and abundant—you can pick them in patches all over the Sunshine Coast, from Langdale to Lund.
-Powell River’s Blackberry Festival pays homage to these beloved berries every August, and during the course of the festival, blackberries make their way into both sweet and savoury foods of all kinds.
-The festival kicks off at 6:00pm on Marine Avenue and runs until 11:00pm, and features live music, food, art exhibitions, interactive performances, and more.
+Blackberries are available in dense patches all over the Sunshine Coast, from Langdale to Lund.
+Powell River’s Blackberry Festival pays homage to these beloved berries every August, and during the course of this festival, blackberries make their way into both sweet and savoury foods of all kinds.
+The Blackberry Festival Street Party on Marine Avenue features live music, food, art exhibitions, interactive performances, and more.
+New for this summer, an extra day of festivities has been added: The Blackberry Jam at Willingdon Beach, a day full of live music and vendors.

-Tip: You can purchase blackberry items year-round in Powell River.
-Look for the house-made blackberry jam at Edie Rae’s Cafe, or the Blackberry Gin from Salish Sea Distillery (just in case you miss the festival, or simply want to take something home with you).
+Tip: You can purchase blackberry items year-round in Powell River, like the Blackberry Gin from Salish Sea Distillery (just in case you miss the festival, or simply want to take something home with you).

 Tip: Local artists are often inspired by the Sunshine Coast’s beautiful landscapes.
 Book a stay in Powell River or Lund, and get outside—spend some time paddling, hiking, biking, exploring local beaches, and more.

 The Sunshine Music Festival takes place over the Labour Day weekend, in beautiful Palm Beach Regional Park.
 Enjoy live music on the beachfront stage, take a refreshing swim in the ocean, find unique treasures in the artisan market, and fuel up for more fun with some delicious food.
-The 2025 lineup is out, and includes performers with a variety of musical styles like Christy Vanden, Club Voltaire, Clanna Morna, Current Collective, and more.
+The 2026 lineup is out, and includes performers with a variety of musical styles like Beach Crashers, The Boom Booms, Elastic Band, and Lonesome Town Painters.

 Tip: Arrive prepared with the essentials, since many amenities are a bit of a drive from the venue.
 There is no overnight camping available at the park, so it’s important to book accommodations and make your travel plans well in advance.